Report on Seulawah Agam (Indonesia) — 13 July-19 July 2011

 CVGHM reported that during October 2010-July 2011 activity at Seulawah Agam decreased.
 Measurements indicated that seismicity decreased, water temperature decreased and pH levels were stable, gas emissions were lower, and no significant surface changes were observed.
 The Alert Level was lowered to 1 (on a scale of 1-4) on 11 July.

 Geological Summary.
-Seulawah Agam at the NW tip of Sumatra is an extensively forested volcano of Pleistocene-Holocene age constructed within the large Pleistocene Lam Teuba caldera.
-A smaller 8 x 6 km caldera lies within Lam Teuba caldera.
-The summit contains a forested, 400-m-wide crater.
-The active van Heutsz crater, located at 650 m on the NNE flank of Suelawah Agam, is one of several areas containing active fumarole fields.
-Sapper (1927) and the Catalog of Active Volcanoes of the World (CAVW) reported an explosive eruption in the early 16th century, and the CAVW also listed an eruption from the van Heutsz crater in 1839.
-Rock et al. (1982) found no evidence for historical eruptions.
-However the Volcanological Survey of Indonesia noted that although no historical eruptions have occurred from the main cone, the reported NNE-flank explosive activity may have been hydrothermal and not have involved new magmatic activity.
+Seulawah Agam, near the NW tip of Sumatra, is an extensively forested volcano with a small summit crater.
+It was constructed within the large Pleistocene Lam Teuba caldera, which also contains a smaller 6 x 8 caldera.
+The van Heutsz crater is an active fumarolic area on the NNE flank extending about 200 m downslope around 700 m elevation; it does not have the appearance of a volcanic crater.
+Additional geothermal areas are noted by Marwan et al. (2021).
+Sapper (1927) and Neumann van Padang (1951 CAVW) listed an explosive eruption in the early 16th century, and the CAVW also listed an eruption from the van Heutsz crater in 1839.
+However, Rock et al. (1982) found no evidence for historical eruptions.
+The Volcanological Survey of Indonesia also noted that although no reported eruptions have occurred from the main cone, the NNE-flank activity may have only been hydrothermal.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)